Random matrices: Angular integrals

 \chapter{Angular integrals}

-In this Chapter, we consider matrix integrals that are not invariant under conjugation, and can therefore not be reduced to integrals over eigenvalues.
-Let us consider the integral over a Gaussian ensemble
+In this chapter, we consider matrix integrals that are not invariant under conjugation, and can therefore not be reduced to integrals over eigenvalues.
+For $Y$ a constant matrix and $f_\text{invariant}$ a function that is invariant under conjugation, we consider the integral

-where $Y$ is a constant matrix, and the function $f_\text{invariant}$ is invariant under conjugation.
-Using the behaviour \eqref{eq:dM} of the flat measure $dM$ under the angular-radial decomposition $M=U\Lambda U^{-1}$, we find
+where invariance under conjugation is broken by the factor $ e^{-\operatorname{Tr}MY}$.
+Using the behaviour \eqref{eq:dM} of the measure $dM$ under the angular-radial decomposition $M=U\Lambda U^{-1}$, we find

 where we introduce the \textbf{angular integral} over the corresponding circular ensemble